outpostHQ/website/content/handbook/basics/core-concepts.md

 </nu-card>
 ```

-This modifier will apply `--nu-special-color` value to the color of your border.
+This modifier will apply `--special-color` value to the color of your border.
 Also, you can use classic hash colors and color functions (like `rgba`, `hsla` and etc).
 Use `hue()` color function to assign an Adaptive color.

 ```html
 <split/>